KohliDev/liota/tutorials/README.md

 $ sudo python setup.py install
 ```

-You can test if the library is properly installed by running the below command, you'll be getting the temperature and the humidity as the output at the current point of time:
+You can test if the library is properly installed and the device is correctly attached to RPi Pin no.4 by running the below command, you'll be getting the temperature and the humidity as the output at the current point of time:
 ```sh
 $ sudo /home/pi/sources/Adafruit_Python_DHT/examples/AdafruitDHT.py 2302 4
 ```